Just because you have osteoarthritis on an x-ray or an MRI;

 To ensure that you have exhausted all non-surgical treatment options, you can expect your surgeon will want to know you’ve done all of the following for a minimum of six months without any improvement in your knee function.

-- Make an appointment with a experienced orthopaedic physiotherapist and get a home-based rehab exercise program to strengthen your legs everyday.
+- Make an appointment with a experienced orthopaedic physiotherapist and get a daily home-based rehab exercise program to increase your mobility and strengthen your legs

-- Use a cane or walker to offload your knee so you can walk everyday.
+- Use a cane, brace or walker to offload your knee so you can walk everyday.